 36. Walk along the Slieve League cliffs in Donegal

 To many people, Slieve League is the older, more rugged brother to the Cliffs of Moher.
 They are certainly less tamed, with no fences, no visitor centre and no tour guides.
 They are also, in my opinion, a lot more spectacular, when the weather is crap and this sea mist creeps in over the cliffs hiding the sheer drop below.
-They are also the highest sea cliffs in Europe and and when you get there you will see that Slieve League is more of a mountain by the sea than simply cliffs.
+They are also one of the highest sea cliffs in Europe and and when you get there you will see that Slieve League is more of a mountain by the sea than simply cliffs.
 Well worth the trek to Donegal.

 35. Dress up for a day at the races